Torenrob/ShewStringFE/README.md

 ## API Integration

 Ensure that your API endpoints match those defined in the backend repository.
-Update API URLs in the `src/api/` directory if needed.

 ## Backend Repository